<img alt="" src="https://secure.meet3monk.com/215225.png" style="display:none;">

 • Make sure everyone else knows what you are celebrating

-Which leads us to the final point…
+This leads us to the final point…

 When a president asks the team leader, “Just what is that team doing?” it’s important to be prepared with the answer.
 Quite frankly, if they are asking the question, it’s too late.
 A leader’s role is to lead the team to success, promoting their successes is the natural result.
 Everyone “up the chain” should know what the team is doing and celebrate it as well.

-Leaders who advocate for their staff regularly address the need to examine wages, titles, growth in the team member’s position (internally and externally), and provide professional development opportunities.
+Leaders who advocate for their staff regularly address the need to examine wages, titles, and growth in the team member’s position (internally and externally), and provide professional development opportunities.

 The Value of Change: Over my 30+ years serving Higher Education, the one constant has been change.
 Admissions processes have always been in flux and complicated because these teams assist prospective students.
 Prospective students and their constituents (those helping the student make a decision) are themselves in the midst of huge changes and inconsistent influences.
-Most recently, they have been influenced by external forces such as the discreditable internet, the shady impact of social media and a seeming inability to make autonomous decisions.
+Most recently, they have been influenced by external forces such as the discreditable internet, the shady impact of social media, and a seeming inability to make autonomous decisions.
 Add to this the complication of state and federal interference on an unprecedented level.

 -----

 Vance Pascua has served Secondary and Higher Education since 1987.
-A graduate of the University of California at Santa Barbara, he has served all the way up the ranks, from Admissions Counselor to Dean of Admissions & Financial Aid.
+A graduate of the University of California at Santa Barbara, he has served up the ranks, from Admissions Counselor to Dean of Admissions & Financial Aid.
 He’s also spent significant time leading Athletic Recruitment and Retention efforts from the Admissions and Financial Aid side.
-Currently he serves colleges and universities by coaching and training enrollment teams with Value Based Inc.'s Enrollment Methodologies to maximize their impact and results.
+Currently, he serves colleges and universities by coaching and training enrollment teams with Value Based Inc.'s Enrollment Methodologies to maximize their impact and results.
 He enjoys musing and writing on topics like team building, innovation, and the college search and planning process.
 He lives in Roseville, California with his wife, Diane, and their beloved dogs, Buster and Willie.

 Connect with Vance Pascua here or on LinkedIn.